Justice Isa case: If reference proves wrong, govt to be held accountable

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Monday observed if the presidential reference filed against a judge proved to be wrong, the government could be made accountable for it.
+ISLAMABAD: The Supreme Court (SC) on Monday observed if the presidential reference filed against a judge proved to be wrong, the government could be held accountable for it.

 “We cannot remove a judge from his post on mere an impression and so far the allegation you have made in the reference, there is no allegation of dishonesty and misconduct against the petitioner judge,” Justice Bandial remarked.